-By enabling operators to deliver advanced services in a reliable, consistent and secure way, the GSMA is ensuring the telecoms industry remains at the centre of digital communications.
-These services will open up new revenue opportunities in both the application-to-person messaging and conversational commerce – the seamless integration of transactions and messaging.
+The GSMA is developing a new IP interconnection business model that will ensure RCS and MaaP work across networks and across the world.
+By enabling operators to deliver MaaP in a reliable, consistent and secure way, the GSMA is ensuring the telecoms industry remains at the centre of digital communications.